Grief & travel: practical ideas for how to heal and cope on the road.

 Walking always improves my mood.
 And I appreciate the meditative aspect of it, especially when I am walking somewhere breathtakingly beautiful like the Cornwall Coast.

 I walked.
 And Walked.
 And walked some more.

 It was invigorating and therapeutic all at the same time.

 On a side note, if you love to walk or hike then you will love Cornwall.
 The South West Coast Path that runs the entire coastline of Cornwall is said to be one of the best walks in the world.
 I whole-heartedly agree!

 Try Sand Painting

-I found this idea in a Kindred Spirit magazine.
+I actually found this idea in a Kindred Spirit magazine.

 Sand painting is when you write meaningful words close to the tide and then watch them wash away.
 It’s a reminder that everything in life moves on and that there is healing in letting go.

 I felt like the article was speaking right to me.
 When I got to Chapel Porth in Cornwall, I knew it was the place to take a moment and honor my beloved pups.